lastmjs/es-no-build/README.md

 # Usage

-Include SystemJS and this repo's `config.js` file in your `index.html`:
+Include SystemJS (installed with this package) and this repo's `config.js` file in your `index.html`:
 ```
 <!--index.html-->